zlatozar/study-paip/ch00/Readme.md

 read before being evaluated.** When read is called, the current package is mine, so bar is taken to be mine:bar.
 It is as if we had asked to export this symbol, instead of common-lisp-user:bar, from the user package.
-- Package names live in a flat namespace—package names are just strings, and different packages must have textually distinct names.
+- Package names live in a flat namespace - package names are just strings, and different packages must have textually distinct names.
 Java style naming is not bad.
 - How to communicate between packages?
 ```